 Marie is an agronomist.
 She is particularly interested in the sustainable and organic cultivation of vegetables and other plants.
 In her own garden, she gained experience and likes to try things out to learn from nature.
 She is particularly interested in the values and principles of permaculture, in order to contribute not only to the well-being of nature, but also to the well-being of people and future generations.

-Learn moreWhat is the difference between soil type and soil type?
+Learn moreWhat is the difference between soil type and soil texture?

 There are various approaches here: You can carry out the simple soil test, look out for indicator plants or measure the pH value in the soil.
 A medium-heavy, humus-rich garden soil with a pH between 6 and 7 is best for growing vegetables.